Border Compass & Border Navigator Projects

 The Youthful Voices initiative was delivered with Verbal Arts.
 The focus of the work was with 14-17 year olds – those who were unable to vote in the Referendum: by virtue of age or jurisdiction.
 Throughput the duration of the Youthful Voices programme, 54 Reading Room workshops were delivered to 29 young people.
 A two-day residential was held in Donegal which enabled some intensive discussion sessions, as well as some outdoor activities to encourage the breaking down of barriers.
 In November a ‘Top Table’ type event was organised which gave young people the opportunity to question local Councillors, MLAs, MPs and TDs on issues pertinent to them.
 The Youthful Voices programme resulted in a number of young people gaining an OCN Level 3 Accreditation as a Peer Facilitator, which will enable them to deliver the programme to other young people, as ‘Cross-Border Champions’.

-A short digital film of the Youthful Voices programme was produced, and which demonstrates the enthusiasm and aspirations of young people living in this border area.
+A short digital film of the Youthful Voices programme was produced, capturing the enthusiasm and aspirations of young people living in this border area.

 ‘Looking Beyond Our Borders’

-The impetus for this element of the project is tapping into the experience and learning from other border regions of Europe to counter the consequences of returning to a back-to-back development as a potential consequence of Brexit.
+This element focussed on the experience and learning from other border regions of Europe to help counter the consequences of returning to a back-to-back development as a potential consequence of Brexit.
 The paper examines strategies, models and solutions from other border regions of Europe, where one area within the EU adjoins another area outside of the EU.
 It explores some of the incentives for cooperation across borders in a changing environment.
 The report is authored by Mr Martín Guillermo-Ramírez of the Association of European Border Regions and includes case studies from different regions with an EU and non-EU interface.

 The aim of the Sustainable Solutions element of the project was to bring together the learning and the outputs of the various elements referenced above into a set of tangible and long-lasting solutions to the challenges facing the Central Border Region.
 Three Sustainable Solutions workshops were held, with 53 participants attending.
 These included a workshop between Senior Council Officers and elected representatives on the Board of ICBAN, a session between Community Planning Coordinators from across the area, and a ‘Top Table’ type event which gave young people the opportunity to question local Councillors, MLAs, MPs and TDs on issues pertinent to them.